k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 While [The Agentic Flow](04_agentic_flow.md) article explains the conceptual execution model — how decisions are made, how paths are selected, and how responsibilities are delegated — this article translates these concepts into actual agents, focusing on how to set built-in agent attributes and how to create, configure, and reference sub-agents.

-Below is the illustrated agentic flow diagram, in the perspectives of AI Fusion agents and tools
+The following diagram illustrates a typical agentic flow, as viewed from the perspective of AI Fusion agents and tools: